shawnrushefsky/awsuper/README.md

 ## GET /stacks/:stackName/layers/:layerName/instances/:hostName

 Gets a JSON object of an instance by hostname.
 Also accepts a number if hostnames match `${layerName}${number}`

-# Goals

-1. Webserver should be natively deployable through docker
-2. Webserver should have minimal system requirements
-3. Webserver should follow security best practices, and protect aws credentials
-4. Command line tool should feature tab autocompletion
-5. Command line tool should be maximally expressive
-6. Command line tool should be installable through common package managers